 There are many more WordPress plugins and services that you can add.
 Each paid service or addon that you add will increase the cost of your WordPress site.

 Depending on the premium products you choose, your website setup cost can be anywhere between $500 and $1000 per year.

 Cost of Building an Online Store

-Ecommerce industry is booming and research shows that it’s been growing 3X faster than traditional retailers.
-If you’re looking to step your foot into ecommerce business, it’s the right time to start an online store.
+The eCommerce industry is booming and research shows that it’s been growing 3X faster than traditional retailers.
+If you’re looking to step your foot into eCommerce business, it’s the right time to start an online store.

 Creating an online store helps you expand your business around the globe, 24/7.
-Best of all, compared to offline business, it’s easy to start an online store without breaking your bank.
+Best of all, compared to offline businesses, it’s easy to start an online store without breaking your bank account.

-Of course, you’ll need both domain and hosting for starting an online store.
+Of course, you’ll need both a domain name and hosting to start an online store.
 We recommend using Bluehost WooCommerce plan when you’re starting out.
 WooCommerce is the most popular and comprehensive eCommerce plugin for WordPress.

 The Bluehost WooCommerce plan comes with all the set of features you’ll need to get your online store up and running on WordPress.
 A few benefits of Bluehost WooCommerce plan are: